Killing of Robert Godwin: Killing

 The shooting happened at around 2:00 p.m.
 EDT on April 16, 2017 (Easter Sunday), in the 600 block of East 93rd Street in Cleveland's Glenville neighborhood.
 Godwin, while walking around the streets, was carrying a bag to collect littered cans.
 Stephens uploaded a video of the event.
-Seconds before the shooting, Stephens exited his car, approached the victim and then asked Godwin to, "Say Joy Lane", the name of a woman with whom Stephens had been in a romantic relationship.
-Stephens then said "She's the reason why this is about to happen to you", before fatally shooting Godwin, who fell to the ground after he was shot.
+Seconds before the shooting, Stephens exited his car, approached the victim and then asked Godwin to "say Joy Lane", the name of his long term girlfriend who had recently broke up with him.
+Stephens then said "She's the reason why this is about to happen to you", before fatally shooting Godwin in the head.
 Facebook said the video was uploaded to the website after the fact, not livestreamed as initially reported.
 In other Facebook posts, Stephens claimed responsibility for 13 murders, but police said they were not aware of any other victims.

 Manhunt

 A search for Stephens began soon after the shooting, prompting lockdowns at a number of locations, including Cleveland State University.
 Cleveland Police Chief Calvin Williams told reporters that detectives talked with Stephens by cellphone shortly after the shooting, but had no further contact with him since that time.
 The manhunt expanded to other states on the morning of April 17.
 Residents in Pennsylvania, New York, Indiana, and Michigan were asked to be on alert, and a US$50,000 reward was offered for information leading to Stephens' arrest on a charge of aggravated murder.
 The FBI also aided the Cleveland Police Department.